Reaching Retirement: Now What?

 For many workers, the sudden change from employee to retiree can be a difficult one.
 Some employers, especially those in the public sector, have begun offering "phased retirement" plans to address this problem.
 Phased retirement generally allows you to continue working on a part-time basis — you benefit by having a smoother transition from full-time employment to retirement, and your employer benefits by retaining the services of a talented employee.
 Some phased retirement plans even allow you to access all or part of your pension benefit while you work part time.

 Of course, to the extent you are able to support yourself with a salary, the less you'll need to dip into your retirement savings.
 Another advantage of delaying full retirement is that you can continue to build tax-deferred funds in your IRA or employer-sponsored retirement plan.
-Keep in mind, though, that you may be required to start taking minimum distributions from your qualified retirement plan or traditional IRA once you reach age 72, if you want to avoid substantial penalties.2
+As mentioned earlier, however, you generally will be required to start taking RMDs from most employer-sponsored plans and traditional IRAs once you reach age 72, if you want to avoid substantial penalties.2

 If you do continue to work, make sure you understand the consequences.
 Some pension plans base your retirement benefit on your final average pay.
 If you work part time, your pension benefit may be reduced because your pay has gone down.
 Remember, too, that income from a job may affect the amount of Social Security retirement benefit you receive if you are under normal retirement age.
 But once you reach normal retirement age, you can earn as much as you want without affecting your Social Security retirement benefit.